jdevfullstack/lightweight-web-server/README.md

 And there is the form sample to post.
 When you click `add record`, the data will be sent as POST.

-## Contributing

-1. Fork it!
-2. Then, make changes and create a pull request.
-I'm much more willing to collaborate with you!

 ## License

 MIT- the permissive license

-## TO DO
-1. I still want to add a GUI, so that this will be user-friendly